 Anyone wishing to become a pharmacy technician must be employed and working under the supervision of a pharmacist to whom they are directly accountable.
 Trainees need to work for at least 14 hours each week for two consecutive years and complete both a GPhC approved competency-based qualification and a knowledge-based qualification.

-Over the two year period, the ongoing work-based assessments will develop into a portfolio of evidence which is assessed by an NVQ/QCF Assessor and quality assured by an Internal Quality Assurer against the National Occupational Standards (NOS).
+Over the two year period, ongoing work-based assessments will develop into a portfolio of evidence which is assessed by an NVQ/QCF Assessor and quality assured by an Internal Quality Assurer against the National Occupational Standards (NOS).

 During the two years, trainees need to complete the following QCF qualifications:

-- Level 3 Diploma in Pharmaceutical Science – knowledge based
+- Level 3 Diploma in Pharmaceutical Science – knowledge-based